 It’s not a cooking app, but if you’re food planning for the week or month, mySupermarket lets you compare grocery prices from the UK’s major supermarkets.

-mySupermarket includes Cashback vouchers, exclusive offers and Multibuys, saving - it claims - an average of 30% every supermarket shop.
+mySupermarket includes Cashback vouchers, exclusive offers and Multibuys.
+It claims it can save you an average of 30% every supermarket shop.

 Finally… if you’re too tired or just can’t be bothered to cook, takeaway delivery app Just Eat is your new friend.
 It’s a single app to replace all those annoying takeaway menus that pop through your letterbox.